juliagartor/Helicobacter-pylori-Detection/README.md

 - **Presentation:** This file contains the presentation of the project.

 ## Contributors
-Júlia Garcia,
+- Júlia Garcia
-Guillem Samper, and
+- Guillem Samper
-Nerea Qing Muñoz
+- Nerea Qing Muñoz